UD-CISC374/educational-game-design-document-matt-vermont-and-daniel-warszawski/egdd.md

 - *Rotating the missing pipe piece*: *You enter a numeric value representing the angle to rotate the pipe piece by typing with your keyboard and hitting enter.
 When you hit enter the pipe piece will be rotated to the entered angle.*
 - *Correctly orienting the missing pipe piece*: *If you enter the correct angle then you will get auditory feedback and will make progress towards advancing in the game.*
 - *Incorrectly orienting the missing pipe piece*: *If you enter the correct angle then you will get auditory feedback and be asked to try again.*
+- *The final level will involve combining two pipe pieces to produce a new pipe piece that is oriented at an angle which is the sum of the angles of its parts.*
 - *If you answer X Correct angles*: *If you enter X correct angles then the game will progress to the next level which will require the player to recognize additional angles besides 90, 180 and 270 degrees.*
 - *All levels complete*: *After all the levels are complete, a victory message appears*